prody/ProDy/doc/tutorials/ensemble_analysis/dimer.rst

 Synopsis
 -------------------------------------------------------------------------------

-In this part, we perform PCA of a dimeric protein, HIV reverse transcriptase (RT).
-A predefined set of structures will be used, but an up-to-date list can be obtained by blast searching PDB.
-See :ref:`pca-blast` and :ref:`blastpdb` examples.
+In this part, we perform PCA of HIV :wiki:`Reverse Transcriptase` (RT), which is a dimeric protein.

 Input and Parameters